3-D Print Your Planet (and Space-Related Objects)

-You can download them officially in their websites.
+You can download them officially on their websites.
 My DTM knowledge is not solar-system-wide, so maybe missing a lot of them.
-Generally you can scrounge through the USGS website.
+Generally, you can scrounge through the USGS website.

 - Moon.
 LRO LOLA (118m/pixel).
 Merge of LRO LOLA and Kaguya (59m/pixel, —60o-60o,better result for large-scale printing).
 South pole LROC NAC (4m/pixel)